-Exposure to equity price risk exists in assets.
-Asset exposure exists through equity investments where the Company bears the volatility in returns and investment performance risk.
+Exposure to equity price risk exists in investment assets through equity investments where the Company bears the volatility in returns and investment performance risk.

 A robust monitoring process is in place to manage equity risk by having appropriate risk management strategies to limit the downside risk at certain pre-determined levels.
 Limits are set for single security holdings as a percentage of equity holdings.